Everything you need to know about our product install, setup steps, configuration and usage of various features

 [2] To Currently Selected Slot & Bank

-- Store single multi data to hardware memory based on plug-in / application Patch number.
+• Store single multi data to hardware memory based on Editor Patch number.

 [3] All Multis from Current Bank